eniac/Speedlight/Readme.md

 	# Leave this window open
 	```

-3. In a new window, install the match-action rules.
+3. In a new window, install the match-action rules and start listening for notifications.
 	```
-	./install_rules.sh
+	./start_listening.sh <VARIANT>
 	```

 4. In a third window, initiate a snapshot.